-Stage management | Dyte Docs
+Stage Management | Dyte Docs

 Join stage

-This method enables the user to be on stage and let them interact with other peers in the meeting.
+This method connects the user to the media room, enabling them to interact with other peers in the meeting.

 Leave stage

-This method lets user leave the stage and.
-Additionally, their audio/video will no longet be visible to others in the room.
+By employing this method, the user will be disconnected from the media room and subsequently unable to communicate with their peers.
+Additionally, their audio and video will no longer be visible to others in the room.

 A privileged user can grant access to stage for a set of users with